renepickhardt/generalized-language-modeling-toolkit/README.md

 If you whish to parse the data yourself (e.g. because you want to use a newer wikipedia dump) refer to https://github.com/mkrnr/lexer-parser

+## Processing pipeline of the GLM toolkit:
+* splitting `normalized.txt` to `training.txt` and `testing.txt` according to the datasplit parameters in `config.txt`
+* building a wordindex `index.txt` this index is used to split the language models into files of equal size
+* creating absolute counts and continuation counts in the directories `absolute` and `continuation` ** the various models are stored in folders like `11111` meaning a regular 5 gram or `11011` meaning a skipped 5 gram at the third position
+* creation of testing samples from `testing.txt`: `testing-samples-4.txt` for example contains about 100k sequences of 4 words to be tested
+* calculating the D and N values for Modified Kneser Ney Smoothing and making them persistent in the two *.ser files (for speeding up various tests)
+* running the experiments by creating files like `mod-kneser-ney-complex-backoffToCont-3.txt`: depending on your configuration the files could be named with a `simple` instead of `complex` (complex meaning GLM, simple meaning LM).
+Exchanging the `3` you can have different model lenghts.
+These files contain the testing samples with the log of their probabilities.
+* you have to manually calculate the entropy by running the python script as an argument you might want to pass `mod*.txt`: in this way you can calculate the entropy for all files and experiments.

 ## Citing the paper
-If this software or data is of any help to your research please be so fair and cite the [original publication](http://glm.rene-pickhardt/paper).
+If this software or data is of any help to your research please be so fair and cite the [original publication](http://arxiv.org/pdf/1404.3377v1.pdf) which is also in the home directory of [this git repository](https://github.com/renepickhardt/generalized-language-modeling-toolkit/raw/master/A-Generalized-Language-Model-as-the-Combination-of-Skipped-n-grams-and-Modified-Kneser-Ney-Smoothing.pdf).
-You might want to use the following bibtex entry
+You might want to use the following bibtex entry:
 ```
 @inproceedings{Pickhardt:2014:GLM,
    author = {Pickhardt, Rene and Gottron, Thomas and Körner, Martin and  Wagner, Paul Georg and  Speicher, Till and  Staab, Steffen},